The Sea Hawk (1924 film): Production

 Director Frank Lloyd recognized that moviegoers of 1924 would be put off by miniature models, and instructed that full-sized ships be created for use in the film at a cost of $200,000.
 This was done by outfitting the wooden exteriors of existing craft to the design of Fred Gabourie, known for his work in constructing props used in Buster Keaton films.
 The ocean scenes were filmed off the coast of California's Catalina Island, with 150 tents set up on the island for housing and support of the film's 1,000 extras, 21 technicians, 14 actors, and 64 sailors.

 A movie with the same title (but an entirely different plot) was released in 1940, starring Errol Flynn.
 The studio used some key scenes from battles in the 1924 film.
 They spliced the scenes into the 1940 film, thinking they could not have been done better.
 The life-sized replicas were considered so well recreated, that Warner Bros. repeatedly used them in later nautical films.

 Reception

-When the film was released, a New York Times critic called it, "far and away the best sea story that's yet been done up to that point".
+When the film was released, a New York Times critic called it, "far and away the best sea story that has ever been bought to the screen".
 It held that unofficial status for years.